UKCloud/documentation/articles/shared/shared-ref-network-time-server.md

 For Elevated OFFICIAL VMs, raise a Service Request via the My Calls section of the Elevated UKCloud Portal to get the appropriate IP address.

-You may need to adjust your Edge/firewall and NAT rules to allow communication between the NTP servers on port UDP/123 and your VMs.
+You may need to adjust your edge gateway's firewall and NAT rules to allow communication between the NTP servers on port UDP/123 and your VMs.

 ## Feedback